Champion-Providence Mine: Holdings

 The course of the vein is north and south, dipping easterly with an inclination of 42 degrees.
 The vein is a large one, varying from 1–6 ft in width and averaging from 2.5–3 ft.
 The fissure is a contact between a syenite in the hanging wall and a slate in the foot.
 This is probably due to the size of the vein and its permanence in depth.
 The property of the company consisted of a consolidation of ten claims, as follows: Merrifield, Climax, New Years, New Years Extension, Miiller, Phillips, Ural Relocation, Bavaria, Merrifield Extension, and Mary Ann.
 Two parallel veins were included in the property, the more eastern being the Merrifield, and the western, or foot wall vein, the New Years.
 The Champion Mine holdings included the Merrifield and Ural, together with the Wyoming and other minor veins, comprising one of the most important vein systems of the Nevada City District.

 The Merrifield vein which varies in strike from N. to N. 20° W. and had an average dip of 35° E., was one of the longest and most persistent veins in the Nevada City district.
 It could be traced from a point 3000’ south of the Providence shaft to the Mount Auburn mine, a total distance of 11,000 feet.
 South of the Providence shaft, the Merrifield vein at the surface occurred near and at the contact of the slates and granodiorite.
 North of the Providence shaft, the vein occurred wholly in the granodiorite.
 The fissures were the result of intense dynamic stresses which resulted in a movement of the granodiorite hanging wall upward a distance of 1200 ft.
 As a result of the intense movement, there was generally a zone of crushed and altered material reaching a maximum width of 30 ft.
 The Merrifield quartz veins occurring in this altered zone varied in width from one to ten feet; of the wider veins, from four to six feet was solid quartz.
-In some cases, the ore bodies occurred along parallel planes separated by a few feet of altered country rock, while in others they are lentieular in form.
+In some cases, the ore bodies occurred along parallel planes separated by a few feet of altered country rock, while in others they are lenticular in form.
 The ore was a milky white quartz carrying an average of 6% of sulphides, consisting of pyrite, chalcopyrite, galena and sphalerite.
 ‘Specimen ore’ rarely occurs.